trentreimer/LightRailMVC/README.md

     (Database)             <- now it all makes sense!
 ```

-### How MVC Works in LightRail
+### How MVC Works in LightRailMVC

-When a URL is passed to LightRail it is processed as an application request. i.e. A URL can request a specific **action** from your application.
+When a URL is passed to LightRailMVC it is processed as an application request. i.e. A URL can request a specific **action** from your application.
 That action is processed in the **controller**.

 In your code, the controller is a **class** and the action is a **method** of that class.